yining0713/cs520-hw1/expense_tracker/README.md

 1. The ```amount``` should be greater than 0 and less than 1000.
 2. It should be a valid number.
 3. The ```category``` should be a valid string input from the following list: "food", "travel", "bills", "entertainment", "other" .
-4. You should display error messages on the GUI and not accept the invalid input.
+4. You should display error messages on the GUI and not accept the invalid input. .
+You should throw an appropriate exception.
+5. Update the ExpenseTrackerApp.java with the input validation steps for adding transaction.

 ## Manual Review
 Here are some examples of satisfying ```non-functional`` requirements: